-40. I was in for about four or five months when my uncle, Example 1, started coming up to visit me.
+40. I was in for about four or five months when my uncle, started coming up to visit me.
 He came every couple of days.
 This was my mum's brother.
 He is dead now.
-My brother came up a couple of times with Example, then he started coming up a lot.
+My brother came up a couple of times with the the started coming up a lot.
 No social worker ever came to see me.